 The fourth issue will be dedicated to the History and culture of mountain Jewry (preparing for release)

-The fifth issue - Belarusian Jewry (deadline for accepting articles-may 2020)
+The Sixth issue - Belarusian Jewry (deadline - June 2021)

 In addition to articles on the main subject of the issue, the journal plans to publish articles on various topics, mainly related to the history and culture of Eastern European Jewry.